Utah man killed after threats against Biden believed government was corrupt and overreaching

 “I understand that, like, he had guns, and he had mentioned that he would use them, and so there’s definitely a concern there," Ossola said.
 "But it still felt, like, a bit unsettling about how many people were there and just kind of how forceful it felt.”

-The fatal confrontation came as Trump and other Republicans, who have traditionally touted themselves as the party of law and order, have escalated their verbal attacks on law enforcement and especially the FBI.
-That animosity was on stark display Thursday after a right-wing activist published Ossola’s footage online, casting suspicion on federal law enforcement’s actions and raising questions about how credible a threat was posed by an overweight, elderly man.
+She couldn't hear Robertson exchange words with law enforcement but heard six quick shots, a pause and then an exchange of bullets from what sounded like multiple firearms.
+Tactical officers dragged his shirtless body onto the sidewalk to wait for emergency medical personnel, who checked if he was still alive, she said.

+Local firefighters on Thursday laid flowers in front of Robertson’s home after cleaning blood off the area.

-Robertson had about 20 firearms, according to a neighbor, and was armed at the time of the shooting, according to two law enforcement sources who spoke to The Associated Press on the condition of anonymity to discuss details of an ongoing investigation.
+Robertson was armed at the time of the shooting, according to two law enforcement sources who spoke to The Associated Press on the condition of anonymity to discuss details of an ongoing investigation.

+Robertson's body remained there for several hours while police began to remove what Monson described as “an arsenal” of firearms from his home and the sheds behind it.

+She and other neighbors said Robertson’s violent, threat-laced social media posts were markedly different from how he interacted with the community.
+He would ask about neighbors’ children and offer to drive people home from The Church of Jesus Christ of Latter-day Saints meeting house near his home.

 Military records show Robertson is a U.S. Air Force veteran who entered active duty in 1970 and served four or fewer years, according to Air Force spokeswoman Ann Stefanek.